telicent-oss/telicent-lib/docs/data-sinks.md

 sink = KafkaSink(topic="output-topic", kafka_config=kafka_config)
 ```

-If `BOOTSTRAP_SERVERS` is not found by the configurator, and it is not provided by kafka_config either, then
+By default, if `BOOTSTRAP_SERVERS` is not found by the configurator, and it is not provided by kafka_config either, then
 an error will be raised and your action will fail to initialise.

+For more complex deployments with custom Kafka configurations, please see the [deployment notes](deployment.md).

 ### Controlling how Data is Serialized